shuowangsts/shuowangsts.github.io/_pages/about.md

   <h2 id="en-social-practice">🏞️ Social Practice and Community Engagement</h2>

-  Summer 2023: Team Leader of the Tsinghua University Doctoral Student Social Practice Team in Xingqing District, Yinchuan, Ningxia, conducting research on “Pathways for Young E-commerce Talents to Participate in Rural Revitalization.”
+  **Summer 2023**: **Team Leader** of the Tsinghua University Doctoral Student Social Practice Team in Xingqing District, Yinchuan, Ningxia, conducting research on “Pathways for Young E-commerce Talents to Participate in Rural Revitalization.”

-  Summer 2022: Participated in social practice at the Urban Planning & Design Institute of Shenzhen and research on “Comprehensive Management Strategies for Shenzhen Forestry Carbon Sink CCER Projects”; also joined the Tsinghua University School of Social Sciences social practice team to Xinchang, Zhejiang.
+  **Summer 2022**: Participated in social practice at the Urban Planning & Design Institute of Shenzhen and research on “Comprehensive Management Strategies for Shenzhen Forestry Carbon Sink CCER Projects”; also joined the Tsinghua University School of Social Sciences social practice team to Xinchang, Zhejiang.

-  Winter 2020: Leader of the Southeast University “Zhishan Political Youth” Social Practice Team; the team was awarded the “May Fourth Youth Medal Collective” by Southeast University.
+  **Winter 2020**: **Leader** of the Southeast University “Zhishan Political Youth” Social Practice Team; the team was awarded the “May Fourth Youth Medal Collective” by Southeast University.

-  Summer 2018: Leader of the Southeast University “Wangxiangxing” Social Practice Team; the team was recognized as an “Excellent Team” in the Jiangsu Provincial “Three Rural Visits” Social Practice Program.
+  **Summer 2018**: **Leader** of the Southeast University “Wangxiangxing” Social Practice Team; the team was recognized as an “Excellent Team” in the Jiangsu Provincial “Three Rural Visits” Social Practice Program.

 <h2 id="en-publications">📝 Publications</h2>